Access Denied

 Recipe 4: Greek Yogurt Power Bowl (275 calories)

 Why it works: Greek yogurt has double the protein of regular yogurt (15-20g per cup).
-The combination of protein, healthy fats from nuts, and fiber from berries creates excellent blood sugar stability.
+The combination of protein, healthy fats from nuts, and fiber from berries can support steadier post-meal glucose.

 Ingredients: - 1 cup plain Greek yogurt (non-fat or 2%) - ½ cup mixed berries - 2 tablespoons chopped walnuts or almonds - 1 tablespoon ground flaxseed or chia seeds - ½ teaspoon cinnamon - 1 teaspoon vanilla extract - Optional: 1 teaspoon honey or sugar-free sweetener - Optional: 1 scoop vanilla protein powder to boost protein to 35g